 In addition to including more of a “welcome message” regarding legitimate travelers in its public rhetoric about national security, the Trump administration can help bolster the international travel market by taking concrete steps now to support some other policies outside the national security sphere.
 To wit:

-These agreements prevent governments -- both ours and our treaty partners' -- from meddling with issues such as routes or pricing in the passenger aviation marketplace.
-They have inarguably been a huge boon to the US economy, bringing in more visitors and adding airline choices -- often low-cost and high-value -- for American consumers.
+Protect Open Skies agreements.
+These agreements prevent governments – both ours and our treaty partners’ – from meddling with issues such as routes or pricing in the passenger aviation marketplace.
+They have inarguably been a huge boon to the US economy, bringing in more visitors and adding airline choices – often low-cost and high-value – for American consumers.
 For almost two years, the agreements have come under malicious attack from the Big Three domestic airlines (American, Delta and United) and their unions in an effort to suppress competition from foreign carriers.
 Rolling back Open Skies would be sheer economic madness.

 Continue to support Brand USA.
 The international travel market is brutally competitive, and before 2011 the United States had no national entity promoting it as a destination.
 That changed when Congress created Brand USA, which markets the United States abroad through advertising and offering traveler outreach and assistance.
 Brand USA spends no taxpayer dollars for this, relying instead on fees collected from international visitors.
-The organization has measurably increased the volume of inbound travel -- and now, its mission of promoting the United States as a welcoming and unique destination is more critical than ever.
+The organization has measurably increased the volume of inbound travel – and now, its mission of promoting the United States as a welcoming and unique destination is more critical than ever.
 If we let our marketing efforts flag, competitors such as France and China would happily snatch up our piece of the global travel pie.

 Keep up the clarion call for infrastructure investments.
-Our airports are notoriously lagging behind state-of-the art facilities in Europe, Asia and the Middle East -- including many outstanding projects that are relevant to security efforts.
+Our airports are notoriously lagging behind state-of-the art facilities in Europe, Asia and the Middle East – including many outstanding projects that are relevant to security efforts.
 President Trump’s emphasis on infrastructure issues is most welcome.

 Any plan to address the US trade deficit and promote strong domestic job creation must necessarily include federal policy support for inbound international travel.
 I predict that we will see numerous elements of the blueprint above become part of the Trump administration agenda, which would be an acknowledgment of the reality that a healthy and growing US economy is one that remains connected to the world.